django/django/docs/channel_layer_spec.rst

 memberships only need to live as long as a connection does, and messages only as long as the message expiry time, which is usually a couple of minutes.

-That said, if a channel server goes down momentarily and loses all data, persistent socket connections will continue to transfer incoming data and send out new generated data, but will have lost all of their group memberships and in-flight messages.

-In order to avoid a nasty set of bugs caused by these half-deleted sockets, protocol servers should quit and hard restart if they detect that the channel layer has gone down or lost data; shedding all existing connections and letting clients reconnect will immediately resolve the problem.

 If a channel layer implements the ``groups`` extension, it must persist group membership until at least the time when the member channel has a message expire due to non-consumption, after which it may drop membership at any time.